Economic Sustainability

 • Reduce the amount of waste produced in your business.

-• Increase the use of renewable resources, such as wind and solar power (see also: questions to ask a solar company beforehand) instead of fossil fuels like oil.
+• Increase the use of renewable resources, such as wind and solar power instead of fossil fuels like oil.
 This reduces the impact on the environment from mining, drilling, and extraction processes used to obtain these resources.
 It also helps to reduce global warming by reducing greenhouse gas emissions.

 • Reduce toxic materials in products or services offered by your company through careful and sustainable product design.
 Ensure that only safe materials are used whenever possible without sacrificing quality or function.